logo

 }

-Then we need to get the command’s stdin and stdout because we need to write to and read from the child process.
+Then we need to get the commands stdin and stdout b/c we need to write and read from a child process

-After this, the client makes a new JSON-RPC request to get your chat history from JavaScript.
-Here is an example JSON-RPC request:
+After finishing this, the client will make a new JSON-RPC request to get your chat history from JavaScript Here is an example JSON-RPC request

 Content-Length: 71\r\n\r\n{"jsonrpc":"2.0","id":1,"method":"getUserChats","params":["user"]}

 By writing this to the stdin of the child process, we are executing a JavaScript function called getUserChats.
-Cool, right?
+It is cool, right?

 JavaScript Backend